verafes/python_training/README.md

 # Reprository for training

-I use sites repl.it in order to create files and run them without needing to download anything.
+To learn and practice Python syntax I used the site repl.it in order to create files and run them without needing to download anything.

 1. Introduction in Python.